Budget

 Final budget proposal

 We recognise that any increase is unwelcome and for some households may be unaffordable.
-For this reason, working age households who get Council Tax Support will once again see a £100 reduction in their tax bill, while low income pensioner households who contribute to their bill will see a £50 reduction.
+For this reason, working age households who get Council Tax Support will see a £50 reduction in their tax bill.
+Other support is available for low-income households.

 Any households who are struggling to keep up with their payments should contact Revenue Services who will be able to provide advice and support.